 - Stir in the chickpeas, broth, and tomato paste.
 Cover, and simmer on low for 10 to 15 minutes.

-- Mash the chickpeas until they are mostly broken, but not completely smooth.
+- Mash the chickpeas until they are mostly broken, but not completely mashed.
 Mix the cider vinegar and salt into the chickpea stew.
 Taste, and adjust the salt as needed.

 - Serve each plate individually.
 Place a few spoonfuls of chickpea stew on the plate.
-Add a bit of wilted kale, then top with 2 Tbsp of crumbled feta.
+Add a bit of wilted kale and a drizzle of olive oil, then top with 2 Tbsp of crumbled feta.